-- Route commands to the first read-only node
+- Route commands to the first read replica

-Proxy servers route the HSCAN, SSCAN, and ZSCAN commands to the first read-only node.
-If no read-only node is running, proxy servers route these commands to the master node.
+Proxy servers route the HSCAN, SSCAN, and ZSCAN commands to the first read replica.
+If no read replica is running, proxy servers route the commands to the master node.

-- Route commands to a specified read-only node
+- Route commands to a specified read replica

-The RIINFO, RIMONITOR, and RIMEMORY commands are exclusive to ApsaraDB for Redis instances of the read/write splitting edition.
-When receiving these commands, proxy servers route them to the specified read-only node based on the idx and ro_slave_idx parameters.
-The idx parameter is used in cluster read/write splitting instances to specify a data shard.
-The ro_slave_idx parameter is used in both cluster and non-cluster read/write splitting instances to specify a read-only node.
-For more information about the commands that are exclusive for the read/write splitting instances, see Overview.
+The RIINFO, RIMONITOR, and RIMEMORY commands are exclusive to read/write splitting instances of ApsaraDB for Redis.
+When proxy servers receive these commands, the proxy servers route them to the specified read replica based on the idx and ro_slave_idx parameters.
+The idx parameter is used to specify a data shard in cluster read/write splitting instances.
+The ro_slave_idx parameter is used to specify a read replica in cluster and non-cluster read/write splitting instances.
+For more information about the commands that are exclusive to read/write splitting instances, see Overview.

-Proxy servers monitor the status of each read-only node in real time.
-Proxy servers can bring a read-only node offline to temporarily stop routing commands to the read-only node.
+Proxy servers monitor the status of each read replica in real time.
+Proxy servers can bring a read replica offline to temporarily stop routing commands to the read replica.

-- When detecting that a read-only node is abnormal, proxy servers decrease the weight of the read-only node.
-If proxy servers fail to connect to the read-only node for a certain number of times, proxy servers bring the read-only node offline.
-Proxy servers bring the read-only node online again after the read-only node is resumed.
+- If proxy servers detect that a read replica is abnormal, the proxy servers decrease the weight of the read replica.
+If proxy servers fail to connect to a read replica for a specific number of times, proxy servers bring the read replica offline.
+The proxy servers bring the read replica online when the proxy servers are connected to the read replica.

-- When detecting that full data is being synchronized on a read-only node, proxy servers bring the read-only node offline until the synchronization is complete.
+- If proxy servers detect that full data is being synchronized on a read replica, the proxy servers bring the read replica offline until the synchronization is complete.

 Handle special commands

-Typically, proxy servers create persistent connections to back-end data shards to process requests from users.
-If the requests contain the following special commands, proxy servers create additional connections to corresponding data shards to process subsequent requests.
+In most cases, proxy servers create persistent connections to backend data shards to process requests from users.
+If the requests contain the following special commands, proxy servers create additional connections to the data shards to process subsequent requests.